AERodgers/plugin_getTimeAndF0Data/README.md

     This option is set by default.
 If you unset it, all decimals will have a default precision of 16 decimal places.

 ## 5. Output table data
-The script will generate a table containing the information for each turning point associated with a pitch accent in the sound file.
+The script will generate a table containing the information for each turning point (TP) associated with a pitch accent (PA) in the sound file (FILE).
 The table below explains each output parameter.

 Parameter | Domain | Explanation | Comment
 ----------|--------|-------------|--------